cspace-deployment/cspace-webapps-common/README.md

 ###### Initial setup for deployments on RTL servers

-If you haven't already done so, clone the two needed reports
+If you haven't already done so, clone the two needed repo

 ```
 ssh blacklight-prod.ets.berkeley.edu